-Scorecard measures Cutoff values Weight
+Scorecard measures Cutoff Weight (percent)

-Scolecard measures Minimum Maximum (percent)
+Scorecard measures Maximum

-Potential Losses/Total Domestic Deposits (loss severity measure) Noncore Funding/Total Liabilities 0 21 29 97 75 25
+Potential Losses/Total Domestic Deposits (loss severity measure) 0 21 29 97 75 25

 (iii) Total Score.
 The performance and loss severity scores are combined to produce a total score.
 The loss severity score is converted into a loss severity factor that ranges from 0.8 (score of 5 or lower) to 1.2 (score of 85 or higher).
 Scores that fall at or below the minimum cutoff of 5 receive a loss severity measure of 0.8 and scores that fall at or above the maximum cutoff of 85 receive a loss severity score of 1.2.
-The following linear interpolation converts loss severity scores between the cutoffs into a loss severity factor: (Loss Severity Factor = 0.8+[0.005(Loss Severity Score - 5)].
-The performance score is multiplied by the loss severity factor to produce a total score (total score = performance score loss severity factor).
+The following linear interpolation converts loss severity scores between the cutoffs into a loss severity factor: $(Loss\ Severity\ Factor=0.8+[0.005(Loss\ Severity\ Score-5)].$ The performance score is multiplied by the loss severity factor to produce a total score (total score = performance score loss severity factor).
 The total score cannot be less than 30 or more than 90.
 The total score is subject to adjustment, up or down, by a maximum of 15 points, as set forth in section (d)(5).
-The resulting total score cannot be less than 30. (iv) Initial base assessment rate.
+The resulting total score cannot be less than 30 or more than 90.

+(iv) Initial base assessment rate.
 A large institution with a total score of 30 pays the minimum initial base assessment rate and an institution with a total score of 90 pays the maximum initial base assessment rate.
 For total scores between 30 and 90, initial base assessment rates rise at an increasing rate as the total score increases, calculated according to the following formula: